 - Creating Learning Materials and Teaching Strategies.
 Guided by research on teaching and learning, by evaluations of previous efforts, and by advances within the disciplines, projects should develop new learning materials and tools, or create new and innovative teaching methods and strategies.
 Projects may also revise or enhance existing educational materials and teaching strategies, based on prior results.
 All projects should lead to exemplary models that address the varied needs of the Nation's diverse undergraduate student population.
 They may include activities that help faculty develop expertise in adapting these innovations and incorporating them effectively into their courses, the next step in the cycle. - Developing Faculty Expertise.
 Using new learning materials and teaching strategies often requires faculty to acquire new knowledge and skills and to revise their curricula and teaching practices.
 Projects should design and implement methods that enable faculty to gain such expertise.
 These can range from short-term workshops to sustained activities that foster new communities or networks of practicing educators.
-Successful projects should provide professional development for a diverse group of faculty so that new materials and teaching strategies can be widely implemented.

-- Implementing Educational Innovations.
+Successful projects should provide professional development for a diverse group of faculty so that new materials and teaching strategies can be widely implemented. - Implementing Educational Innovations.
 To ensure their broad based adoption, successful educational innovations (such as learning materials, teaching strategies, faculty development materials, assessment and evaluation tools) and the research relating to them should be widely disseminated.
 These innovations may come from CCLI projects or from other sources in the STEM community.
 Funds may be requested for local adaptation and implementation projects, including instrumentation to support such projects.
 Results from implementation projects should illuminate the challenges to and opportunities for adapting innovations in diverse educational settings, and may provide a foundation for the development of new tools and processes for dissemination.
-They also may provide a foundation for assessments of learning and teaching. - Assessing Learning and Evaluating Innovations.
-Implementing educational innovations will create new needs to assess student learning and faculty development.
-Projects should design and test new assessment and evaluation tools and processes.
-Projects that apply new and existing tools to conduct broad-based assessments or evaluations may also be considered, provided they span multiple institutions and are of general interest.
-Results obtained using these tools and processes should provide a foundation that leads to new questions for conducting research on teaching and learning. - Conducting Research on Undergraduate STEM Teaching and Learning.
-Results from assessments of learning and teaching, and from projects emphasizing other components in the cyclic model, provide a foundation for developing new and revised models of how undergraduate students learn STEM concepts and for exploring how effective teaching strategies and curricula enhance that learning.
-Projects should have a practical focus; they should lead to testable new ideas for creating learning materials and teaching strategies that have the potential for a direct impact on STEM educational practices.
+They also may provide a foundation for assessments of learning and teaching. - Assessing Student Achievement.
+Implementing educational innovations will create new needs to assess student learning.
+Projects for designing tools to measure the effectiveness of new materials and instructional methods are appropriate.
+Some projects may develop and share valid and reliable tests of STEM knowledge; other projects may collect, synthesize, and interpret information about student reasoning, practical skills, interests, or other valued outcomes.
+Projects that apply new and existing tools to conduct broad-based evaluations of educational programs or practices are appropriate if they span multiple institutions and are of general interest.
+Projects should carefully document population characteristics and context for abstracting what can be generalized.
+Results obtained using these tools and processes should provide a foundation that leads to new questions for conducting research on teaching and learning.
+Assessment projects likely to have only a local impact are discouraged. - Conducting Research on Undergraduate STEM Education.
+Results from assessments of learning and teaching as well as from projects emphasizing other components in the cyclic model provide a foundation for developing new and revised models of how undergraduate STEM students learn.
+Research to explore how effective teaching strategies and curricula enhance learning is appropriate.
+Some research results may compel faculty to rethink STEM education for the future.
+Other projects will have a practical focus.
+All projects should lead to testable new ideas for creating learning materials and teaching strategies that have the potential for a direct impact on STEM educational practices.